For my first test of this magical stuff, I planned to make a safety pin print on fabric. Something quick and easy in case it was a flop.

 Update: more projects are here and here.

-You have read this article inkodye / tutorials with the title Make your own fabric prints using the sun.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/08/make-your-own-fabric-prints-using-sun.html.
+with the title Make your own fabric prints using the sun.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/08/make-your-own-fabric-prints-using-sun.html.
 Thanks!

 No comment for "Make your own fabric prints using the sun"